T0ngChen/medRCT/README.md

 <div id="ref-Robins2011" class="csl-entry">

-Robins, James M, and Thomas S Richardson.
+Robins, James M., and Thomas S. Richardson.
 2011.
 “Alternative Graphical Causal Models and the Identification of Direct Effects.”
 In *Causality and Psychopathology: Finding the Determinants of Disorders and Their Cures*.
 Oxford University Press.